 Hitchin, June 2018 - Through our recent 5-a-Side tournament, FFF was delighted to be able to support local community interest company, ELSA and their founder and CEO Jane Shipley's excellent work to help empower local, young people.

-Donations from FFF members who took part enabled ELSA to provide new pairs of football boots to enable the young people they work with to fully enjoy the benefits football can provide.
+Donations from FFF players who took part enabled ELSA to provide new pairs of football boots to enable the young people they work with to fully enjoy the benefits football can provide.

 More information on E.L.S.A can be found at: http://elsa4u.co.uk